 In short, geographic diversification in equities has huge potential upside and little downside for investors.

 Similarly, the evidence seems to show that international bonds may offer a small diversification benefit in terms of credit risk on the fixed income side due to their low correlation with both U.S. stocks and U.S. bonds.

-Below we’ll check out some of the best international ETFs across both stocks and bonds to reduce portfolio risk alongside U.S. stocks.
+Below we'll check out some of the best international ETFs across both stocks and bonds to reduce portfolio risk alongside U.S. assets.

-Below are the 7 best broad international ETFs, segmented by asset type.
+Below are the 9 best international ETFs, segmented by asset type.

 Best International Stock ETFs